Football is already everywhere in Queens, NYC.

 World Cups come and go but the memories last.

-This will be a shared place to document experiences together – in any language – and to lift up the wonderfulness of Queens…before the World Cup, during it, and for posterity.
+This is a shared place to document experiences together – in any language – and to lift up the wonderfulness of Queens…before the World Cup, during it, and for posterity.

 So, Queens residents!:

-Share your memories of past World Cups and hopes for this one: through this site or on Instagram, and spread the word to others.
+Share your memories of past World Cups and hopes for this one here or on Instagram, and spread the word to others.

-And get in touch with ideas for community events that can be combined with recording experiences, ahead of and during the World Cup: annabel@its-material.com.
+And get in touch with ideas for watch parties and community events that can be combined with recording experiences: annabel@its-material.com.

-World Cup World’s Borough is initiated by Annabel Short, whose past Queens projects include “I Live Here Queens” (involving partnerships with Queens College and Queens Museum), and “30th Ave – A Year in the Life of a Street” (involving partnerships with Queens Memory and Queens Library).
+World Cup Memory is initiated by Annabel Short.
+Her past Queens projects include “I Live Here Queens” (involving partnerships with Queens College and Queens Museum), and “30th Ave – A Year in the Life of a Street” (involving partnerships with Queens Memory and Queens Library).